Quantum critical regime in a quadratically-driven nonlinear photonic lattice

-Hence, the quadratically driven dissipative Bose-Hubbard model can be mapped onto a spin model, where the even and odd cat states on each lattice site correspond respectively to the spin-up and spin-down states ($\ket{C_\alpha^{(+)}} \to \ket{\uparrow}$, $\ket{C_\alpha^{(-)}} \to \ket{\downarrow}$).
+Hence, when the driving term is resonant with the minimum of the single particle energy band and the loss rates are small, the quadratically driven dissipative Bose-Hubbard model can be approximated with a spin model, where the even and odd cat states on each lattice site correspond respectively to the spin-up and spin-down states ($\ket{C_\alpha^{(+)}} \to \ket{\uparrow}$, $\ket{C_\alpha^{(-)}} \to \ket{\downarrow}$).
 The Hamiltonian \eqref{eq:hamiltonian}, projected onto the cat state basis, is then expressed (up to a constant additive term) as

 where $A_{\pm} = \tanh{|\alpha|^2} \pm (\tanh{|\alpha|^2})^{-1}$ and $\hat{\sigma}_{j}^{(l)}$ (with $l \in \{x,y,z\}$) are the Pauli matrices acting on the $j$-th spin \footnote{See Supplemental Material}.